 The attorneys at Powers Taylor are passionate about demanding justice for your elderly loved one.
 We are devoted to pursuing claims against nursing homes, long-term care facilities, and other health care providers that neglect or abuse the elderly.
 When your trust has been broken – We are here to help.

-Nursing Homes, Long-Term Care Institutions, Assisted Living homes, and other health care facilities that care for the elderly are too often under funded, under staffed, and poorly managed.
+These institutions that care for the elderly are too often underfunded, understaffed, and poorly managed.
 According to the NCEA, 1 in 3 nursing homes have received citations for not meeting federal standards for preventing resident harm.

 According to the Administration for Community Living, there are an estimated 2.1 million cases of elder abuse reported each year.
-Perhaps the most frightening statistic is for every case of elder abuse that is reported, there can be as many as 13 that are unreported.
+Perhaps the most frightening statistic is this: for every case of elder abuse that is reported, there can be as many as 13 that go unreported.

 If your loved one has suffered an injury due to nursing home abuse or neglect, contact Powers Taylor today.
-Our attorneys have extensive experience handling nursing home abuse and neglect cases.
+Our attorneys have handled hundreds of nursing home abuse and neglect cases.
 We fight for those without a voice.